astronomer/airflow-guides/guides/airflow-ui.md

 ### Grid View

-The Grid View is new as of Airflow 2.3 and shows a grid representation of the DAG's previous runs, including their duration and the outcome of all individual task instances.
-Each column represents a DAG run and each square is a task instance in that DAG run.
+The Grid View was introduced in Airflow 2.3 and shows a grid representation of the DAG's previous runs, including their duration and the outcome of all individual task instances.
+Each column represents a DAG run and each square represents a task instance in that DAG run.
 Task instances are color-coded according to their status.
-A small play icon on a DAG run marks that a run was triggered manually and a small dataset icon shows that a run was triggered via a Dataset.
+A small play icon on a DAG run indicates that a run was triggered manually, and a small dataset icon shows that a run was triggered via a dataset update.

 ![Grid View](https://assets2.astronomer.io/main/guides/airflow-ui/2_4_GridView.png)